 14.1.1: CAUTIONS: A Referee may caution with or without stopping a contest.
 A caution shall be accompanied by the appropriate physical signal for the offense committed.
 Three (3) cautions of the same type of foul will mandate a warning be issued.
-An Athlete receive any caution for a different types of fouls the Referee may apply a warning for unsportsmanlike conduct.
+An Athlete may receive caution for different types of fouls; e.g. the Referee may apply a warning for unsportsmanlike conduct.